tragram/domcikuv-zpevnik-v2/README.md

 {tempo: 110}
 ```

+Note that this project assumes the Czech/German note naming scheme, where the notes go as follows: `C C#/Des D D#/Es E F F#/Ges G G#/As A A#/B H C`.

 ### Extensions of the ChordPro format
 Despite the ChordPro format being the only widely used, the specification lacks many nice-to-have features.
 For convenience, I have added the possibility to keep in memory more than one chorus.
 You can define the name of the chorus (note: it will be displayed!) in the directive by e.g.
 ```chordpro